 Finding an EIN for Another Business

 Getting someone else’s EIN is a more challenging process.
-Many of the documents with an EIN on them are public documents (available for public information), but there still is an overall concern about privacy and business identity theft involved.
+Many of the documents with an EIN on them are public documents (available for public information), but there's still an overall concern about privacy and business identity theft.

-If the company is not a public company, your search will be more difficult.
+Your search will be more difficult if the company isn't a public company.
 You might be able to buy a business credit report for the company, or you might be able to find another public document that includes the company’s EIN.

 Your Company’s EIN and Business Identity Theft Issues